 Spend quality time with your child

 Often times parents spend a large quantity of time with their kids, but fail to be actively engaging with them.
-This is especially important for working moms to do since we often have our children with babysitters or in daycare when we are at work.

 Exhibit good parenting skills by initiating interactive activities, such as playing old-fashioned board games, enjoying outdoor activities, or simply talking with your children to make the most of the time you have together.

 Edited by Elizabeth McGrory.